joejcollins/rhapsody-angel/queens/2020-berenice.md

 ## 2020 Queen Marked

+2021-07-01 I saw eggs and saw the queen.
+There were a few queen cups but none were charged.
+Lots of brood.

 2021-06-26 I saw eggs and saw the queen.
 There were queen cups one of which was quite well developed (long) but not charged.

 2021-06-18 I saw eggs and saw the queen.
 There were a few queen cups but none were charged.